gristlabs/grist-help/help/investment-research.md

 Drag and drop the sections into a configuration you’d like to see for a dashboard, and then rename the page “Overview”.

+You can rearrange the sections on the screen into a configuration you'd like to see for a dashboard.
+Move your mouse to the top left of each section until you see a "drag handle" icon.
+Use that icon to drag each section into the desired spot relative to other sections.
+Once you’re finished,  rename the page “Overview”.

 ![22-rearrange-widgets](images/investment-research/22-rearrange-widgets.png)